jdavis/jdavis.github.com/_posts/2013-08-11-my-favorite-elon-musk-quote.md

 This whole idea, I think, is best shown in the movie [Gattaca][gattaca].
 It is without a doubt my favorite movie.
 If you haven't Googled it by now, my favorite tag line: "I never save anything for the swim back" is from Gattaca.

-One of my next view posts will explain why it is my favorite movie.
+The next post that I will write in the next week or so will talk about why I love Gattaca so much.
+It is a long overdue post but I think it'll be a good one.
+Stay tuned.

 [elon]: http://en.wikipedia.org/wiki/Elon_Musk
 [feynman]: http://en.wikipedia.org/wiki/Richard_Feynman